raspberrypilearning/rpi-python-line-following/en/step_6.md

 While the previous algorithm might have sufficed, it can easily be improved upon.
 Let's see what a better algorithm might look like.

 When a line sensor is above a line it outputs a `1` and when it's off a line it outputs a `0`.
-For the robot, when it receives a `1` to the right motor for instance, it drives the motor foward.
-When it receives a `-1` it dirves the motor backwards.
+For the robot, when it receives a `1` to the right motor for instance, it drives the motor forward.
+When it receives a `-1` it drives the motor backwards.

 Let's have a look at the positions of the robot, the states of the lines sensors and the actions required of the motors.

 1. The robot is perfectly on the line and should drive forwards
-   - Both line sensors are off the line and outputing a `0`
+   - Both line sensors are off the line and outputting a `0`
    - Both motors drive forwards and so should receive `1`
 2. The robot has drifted left and should turn right
    - The right sensor is on the line and outputting a `1`